nshenderov/strapi-plugin-ckeditor/README.md

 ## <a id="migration"></a>✈️ Migration

+### From v3 to v4

+- The new version introduces support for Strapi v5 and is incompatible with Strapi v4.
+You will need to update your Strapi project to version 5 before upgrading.

+- The plugin development process has changed.
+Please refer to the updated contribution guide for more information.

 ### From v2 to v3

 - The default editor configurations (toolbar, toolbarBalloon, blockBalloon) have been removed and now there is only one preset by default.
-You will need to update your fields in the Content-Type Builder
+You will need to update your fields in the Content-Type Builder.

 - Config file extension has changed from `.txt` to `.js` or `.ts`
 - Configuration object properties have been renamed: